 - Treat all swimmers fairly and equally by working towards improving each swimmer’s individual skill set regardless of how many points they score at meets.

-- Teach swimmers to treat other swimmers, coaches, team representatives, and officials with respect regardless of age, race, gender, or ability.
+- Be a role model by treating all swimmers, coaches, team representatives, and officials on Greenmeadow and any opposing teams with respect regardless of age, race, gender, or ability.

 - Use coaching techniques appropriate for the skills that you teach and do your best to organize practices that are fun and challenging for all swimmers.